svelte-docgen/svelte-docgen/packages/svelte-docgen/README.md

 This also gives the library an ability to have _computed_ types, without lies.

 We also hope this will help you/us to communicate and understand better what is what.
-Anything that will help [Svelte] ecosystem to grow and its community to strenghten its knowledge.
+Anything that will help [Svelte] ecosystem to grow and its community to strengthen its knowledge.

 Currently we have three categories for type kinds.